 The spire site in Chicago is making strong advancements in its development.
 The plan is to construct two towers that will alter the skyline.
+However, the site has encountered challenges on its way to completion.

 Problems With Spire Site